-ESC Training Grants may be held for any period from 3 months to 1 year: the recommended training period is 6 months.
-For invasive/interventional techniques a 12-month period is encouraged.
-The Training Grant provides financial support of 25,000 EUR per annum to the grant recipient in addition to the agreement to be arranged with the selected centre (host institution).
+ESC Training Grants may be held for any period ranging from three months to one year: the recommended training period is six months.
+For invasive/interventional techniques, a 12-month period is encouraged.
+The training grant provides financial support of €25,000 per annum to the recipient, in addition to the agreement to be arranged with the selected centre (host institution).

-Graduates should have completed the nursing education and started or completed an advanced postgraduate qualification (such as master, PhD or equivalent).
-ESC Training Grants may be held for any period from 3 months to 1 year: the recommended training period is 6 months.
-Grant recipients will receive a sum of 25,000 EUR per annum for their daily subsistence.
+Graduates should have completed nursing education and started or completed an advanced postgraduate qualification (such as a master's, PhD, or equivalent).
+ESC Nursing Grants may be held for any period from three months to one year; the recommended training period is six months.
+Grant recipients will receive a sum of €25,000 per annum for their daily subsistence.

-EACVI Training grants
+EACVI training grants

-To provide an opportunity for specialised training in the field of non-invasive imaging modalities (Echocardiography, Cardiovascular Magnetic Resonance, Nuclear Cardiology and Cardiac CT), in order to help young doctors to achieve experience and skills in a high standard clinical centre or University with a large domain expertise within an ESC Member country other than their own.
-EACVI Training Grant recipients will receive a sum of 1,500 EUR per month for their daily subsistence.
+To provide an opportunity for specialised training in non-invasive imaging modalities (echocardiography, cardiovascular magnetic resonance, nuclear cardiology and cardiac CT) and to help young doctors gain experience/skills in a high-standard clinical centre or university with large domain expertise in an ESC member country, other than their own.
+EACVI training grant recipients will receive a sum of €2,000 per month for their daily subsistence.

 Interventional cardiology education and training grants

-The European Association of Percutaneous Cardiovascular Interventions (EAPCI) offers Education and Training Grants of 25,000 EUR to provide an opportunity for specialised research and clinical training in an ESC Member Country in the interventional cardiology field.
+The European Association of Percutaneous Cardiovascular Interventions (EAPCI) offers education and training grants of €25,000 to provide an opportunity for specialised research and clinical training in an ESC member country in the field of interventional cardiology.

-Excellence in cardiovascular care aware
+Excellence in cardiovascular care award